Aleshka5/Test_Alex/README.md

 I have had experience with the Selenium lib, but I have never used proxy parameters for it.
 It is necessary, because the <a href="https://www.ralphlauren.nl/en/men/clothing/hoodies-sweatshirts/10204?webcat=men%7Cclothing%7Cmen-clothing-hoodies-sweatshirts">website</a> is banned in Russia.
 Unfortunately, free proxies are useless, because there are internet speed is low.
 I rented my own IPv4 proxy server and it solved this problem.
 But I had new difficulties, so my new proxy had the necessary authenticated procedure.
 It was truly hard to solve this problem myself, so I found answer on the StackOverflow.
-I found this solution there and put it to a py module named "solve_authentication".
+I found this solution there and put it to a "py." module named "solve_authentication".
 Link to StackOverflow page is <a href="https://stackoverflow.com/questions/55582136/how-to-set-proxy-with-authentication-in-selenium-chromedriver-python">here</a>.
 It helped me connect to needed website quickly enough.

 I understand how i can scrap all items from website, when I click to "View more".
-I looked to the address bar and saw that: " ...&start=128&sz=6 ".
+I looked to the address bar and saw that: " ...&start=64&sz=32 ".
 I find out that the start is - the start item index, and sz (size) is - the pagination size.<br>
 Also I find out that the website has anti-parsing system.
 Some requests was reject with this regard.
 Nevertheless I was able to increase number of successful connections.
 I made the requests at randomize